Quasiprobabilities in quantum thermodynamics and many-body systems: Discussion

 Beyond theoretical arguments, quasiprobabilities may turn out to be pivotal also for revealing advantages in quantum technology applications.
 In this tutorial we have seen several examples in quantum thermodynamic applications, particularly in experiments, including work extraction~\cite{hernandez2022experimental}.
 This is also relevant for the energetic assessment of quantum computation, where the energy exchange of a qubit with its environment can be continuously monitored through weak measurements~\cite{maffei2022anomalous}.

 The contextual nature of quantum systems facilitates the emergence of anomalous weak values of the energy exchanges due to quantum coherence which manifest themselves through negative quasiprobability distributions.
-In the context of metrological applications, negative values of quasiprobability distributions may enhance parameter estimation increasing the precision of quantum sensing protocols~\cite{Lostaglio2020certifying,lupu2021negative}.
+In the context of metrological applications, negative values of quasiprobability distributions may enhance parameter estimation increasing the precision of quantum sensing protocols~\cite{Lostaglio2020certifying,lupu2021negative,ArvidssonShukurReview2024}.

 We conclude the tutorial by mentioning some possible future perspectives of the topics treated here.
 By now, it should be apparent how quasiprobabilities have connections with all main theoretical and experimental aspects of quantum theory.
 Here, we explored the direct link with quantum measurement theory, fluctuation theorems, work and heat in quantum systems led by genuinely quantum resources, and the scrambling of information in many-body systems.
 Thus, further investigations on the following subjects could be considered: \begin{itemize} \item[(i)] To determine how the thermodynamic entropy production in a nonequilibrium quantum process is expressed in terms of a quasiprobability distribution.
-In doing this, one could determine the link with quantum information theory and feedback mechanism naturally including so-called Maxwell's demons~\cite{GooldJPAMT2016}. \item[(ii)] The extension of two-time quasiprobability distribution to access multi-time statistics in open quantum systems.
-This could help investigating non-Markovian effects arising because of memory effects in the environment. \item[(iii)] To define to what extent the quasiprobability distribution underlying an OTOC can be a proper quantum sensing toolbox.
-In fact, given a quantum many-body system, different perturbations may scramble differently the state of the global system~\cite{LiScience2023}, and the corresponding quasiprobability distribution could give access to this information and measured by means of an interferometric procedure. \end{itemize}
+A starting point could be taking Ref.~\cite{UpadhyayaArXiv2023}, where the entropy production as a quantifier of irreversibility is extended to a regime with noncommuting conserved quantities.
+Afterwards, one might investigate the link with quantum information theory and feedback mechanism naturally including the so-called Maxwell's demon~\cite{GooldJPAMT2016}.
+In this regard, a quasiprobability formulation of quantum trajectories~\cite{HorowitzNJP2013} could be taken into account. \item[(ii)] The extension of two-time quasiprobability distribution to access multitime statistics in open quantum systems (see for instance Refs.~\cite{KrummPRA2017,Hofer2017quasiprobability} for similar attempts for other QDs).
+This could help investigating non-Markovianity arising because of memory effects in the environment. \item[(iii)] To define to what extent the quasiprobability distribution underlying an OTOC can be a proper quantum sensing toolbox.
+In fact, given a quantum many-body system, different perturbations may scramble differently the state of the global system~\cite{LiScience2023}, and the corresponding quasiprobability distribution could give access to this information, measurable by means of an interferometric procedure. \end{itemize}

 We hope that the curious and interested reader can find new, fascinating ideas from this tutorial, and can develop some of the perspectives listed here, by opening in turn further open problems.